By Lori Waite | November 13, 2025

 What is software tethering?

-Software tethering occurs when a company uses software to control or limit how a product functions after it has been purchased.
-In practice, this often means that features you expected are locked behind a paywall, requiring ongoing subscription fees to use them.
+Software tethering occurs when a company uses software to control how a device functions after it has been purchased.
+In practice, this can mean that features you expected are locked behind a subscription, requiring ongoing payments.

-For instance, some users of Echelon smart home gym systems and NordicTrack treadmills with iFit have reported that specific workout programs, tracking tools or performance features became inaccessible unless they paid new fees.
+For example, some users of Echelon smart home gym systems and NordicTrack treadmills with iFit have reported that specific workout programs, tracking tools or performance features became inaccessible unless they paid new fees.

 What is device bricking?

-Bricking can leave you with expensive machines that no longer work at all, effectively turning your high-dollar purchase into a costly brick.
-You lose access to the functions you paid for, and the product’s value drops to zero overnight.
+Bricking can leave you with expensive machines, such as treadmills, stair-steppers and exercise bikes, that no longer work at all, effectively turning your high-dollar purchase into a costly brick.

 Both software tethering and device bricking can cost consumers hundreds or even thousands of dollars.
-People who purchased a product and then lost access to promised features — or were forced to pay new subscription fees — are now taking legal action.
+People who purchased fitness equipment and then lost access to promised features — or were forced to pay new subscription fees — are now taking legal action.

 See If You Qualify

-Join a device bricking class action lawsuit investigation
+Join a Echelon and NordicTrack iFit class action lawsuit investigation

 Filling out this form is quick and easy.
 It only takes a few minutes to see if you qualify.